rudazhang/gpsr/README.md

 devtools::install_github("rudazhang/gpsr")
 ```

-Option 2: Install from bundled package.
+Option 2: Install from a bundled package.

 First download a bundled package from [releases](https://github.com/rudazhang/gpsr/releases), then